-It’s difficult to figure out which blogging resources and tools are worth the time and money.
-Here’s a list of 20 that I’ve found indispensable.
+It can be difficult to determine which blogging resources and tools are worth the time and money when starting a blog.
+Here are twenty I’ve found indispensable.

-When I began my first blog, there were so many things I didn’t know!
-Most of all, I wasn’t sure which product or plug-ins I should be using.
-Here’s a list of everything I use to keep Self-Sufficient Kids running:
+When I was starting a blog, there were so many things I didn’t know.
+Most of all, I wasn’t sure which products or plug-ins I should be using.
+Here’s a list of everything I use to keep Self-Sufficient Kids running smoothly:

 Content Management & System Framework

 WordPress.org – WordPress is what’s called a Content Management System which allows anyone to create a website – even if you don’t know how to code.
 It’s easy to use and easy to customize with themes and plug-ins.
 (If you want to customize and monetize your site, be sure to use WordPress.org and not .com)

 Genesis Framework – The Genesis framework works on top of WordPress – it isn’t necessary for all WordPress sites but works with a number of themes, including mine.